Coffee-fan/drgn/README.rst

 Then, you can access variables in the program with ``prog['name']``, access structure members with ``.``, use various predefined helpers, and more:

+ > The following examples rely on the kernel having DWARF <http://dwarfstd.org/> symbols.
+In order to do so, you need to custom create a kernel.

 .. code-block:: pycon